Skip to main content

 Done

 The browser redirects to a local loopback callback — a brief “you may close this tab” page is expected.
-Return to Claude Code; /mcp shows artifacta as connected, and the granted tools plus the persisting-outputs skill are available in the session.
+Return to Claude Code; /mcp shows artifacta as connected, and the granted tools plus the persisting-outputs and capture-transcript skills are available in the session.

 Confirm the connection with a smoke prompt: